-Make a positive impact at Naankuse Clever Cubs School; where culture and conservation come together to change the lives of the San Bushman children.
+Make a positive impact at Naankuse Clever Cubs School; by school volunteering, where culture and conservation come together to change the lives of the San Bushman children.

 You will have a once in a lifetime opportunity to fully immerse yourself in the education and development of the San Bushman children of Namibia.
 Previous experience of working in a school is not required.

 Volunteering at the Clever Cubs School

 Through each of our projects, Naankuse provides an important source of employment, accommodation, education, and healthcare to several San Bushmen families.
 Our aim is to give the next generation of this marginalized community the boost they need to build a brighter and healthier future.

 Volunteering at the Clever Cubs School provides a unique opportunity to make a positive impact on the local San Bushman children, whilst surrounded by Namibia’s beautiful landscapes and wildlife.
 Located at the Naankuse Wildlife Sanctuary, the Clever Cubs School co-exists with nature.
 Clever Cubs is truly a place where wildlife and communities come together.

 - Daily activities could include:

 - Teaching the students new skills such as arts and crafts, music, dance, etc

 - Actively participating in school projects